oscar-project/documentation/docs/versions/oscar-2301.md

     We **strongly** encourage you to read the descriptions if you plan on using them.

 !!! note
-    A single document can belong to multiple categories.
+    A document can belong to multiple categories.

 These categories are in a field that is at this path: `metadata.categories`.